harshacb669/openCV/README.md

 # Eye Blink Morse Code Translator

 This project allows users to **communicate using eye blinks**.
-It tracks eye blinks with **MediaPipe FaceMesh** and translates blink patterns into **Morse code**, which is then converted into readable text.This project has been completed by help from eye blink detection tutorial of [pyimagesearch.com](https://pyimagesearch.com/2017/04/24/eye-blink-detection-opencv-python-dlib/)
+It tracks eye blinks with **MediaPipe FaceMesh** and translates blink patterns into **Morse code**, which is then converted into readable text.

 ## ✨ Features
 - Real-time eye blink detection using **MediaPipe** and **OpenCV**